As organists we learn many things by example, both at the keys and away from the instrument.

 In this case the preparation for the reentry leads from B Major back to Bb Major via the key of A Major, which is another unexpected turn.

-Finally comes the reentry of the theme in the home key harmonized in a different way than earlier, which, in this case, incorporates a 2 voice canon at the octave with 3 against 4 rhythms; this ends gently with a chromatic inflection on the penultimate (second to last) chord.
+Finally comes the reentry of the theme in the home key harmonized in a different way than earlier, which, in this case, incorporates a 2 voice canon at the octave with 3 against 4 rhythms; this ends gently with chromatic inflections.

 In quiet pieces like this one, very often an 8-foot string Celeste stop is reserved for this reentry along with a slight reduction in tempo and expressive slowing through the final measures.